beau-nguyen/Homework/README.md

 Overall, the challenge was successful.
 On the Excel spreadsheet, I did a couple of graphs for visualization and statistical analysis.

+I create a pivot table that can be filtered by category and counts how many were successful, live, failed or canceled.